dylanward01/2023SummerResearch/README.md

 ## Running the Application

 Currently, this application can be run either through R, or through Docker.
-An explanation on how to run this application via anyy of those means is explained in this [vignette](https://github.com/dylanward01/FrequencyBandAnalysis/blob/main/FrequencyBandAnalysis/Vignettes/Running-The-Shiny-App.pdf), that is seen in this repository
+An explanation on how to run this application via any of those means is explained in this [vignette](https://github.com/dylanward01/FrequencyBandAnalysis/blob/main/FrequencyBandAnalysis/Vignettes/Running-The-Shiny-App.pdf), that is seen in this repository

 ## Within the Application